bitcoin-sv/bitcoin-sv/doc/gitian-building.md

 Gitian building
 ================

+This document will be updated for Bitcoin SV in due course.

 *Setup instructions for a Gitian build of Bitcoin ABC using an Ubuntu VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin